kompot/nhl-tv-geeky-streams/README.md

 Copy `config.yaml` to `src/config.yaml.local`.

-If using NHL.TV, edit `src/config.yaml.local` to set email and password (these are not stored anywhere else and used _only_ to login to NHL.TV).
+If using NHL.TV or NHL LIVE, edit `src/config.yaml.local` to set email and password (these are not stored anywhere else and used _only_ to login).
 Explore other options available.

 If using WatchESPN, you will need to periodically need to go to https://espn.com/activate and enter the code provided from this app.